SlavonskiBrod.Info / English version >

 Slavonski Brod in 19th Century - Brod na Savi

-Although by the architectural sight, Brod did not match to the usual idea of a town as a whole, it was that because of the craft and trade`s class, the commanding class in fortress, the status of the military "komunitet", the public utilities and cultural and educational role for its wider rural surroundings.
-Therefore, it was proclaimed town formally by the Manifest of the king Franjo Josip II on 8th June 1871. with name "Brod na Savi" which it would carry till the 1934. when it became Slavonski Brod.
+Although by the architectural sight, Brod did not match to the usual idea of a town as a whole, it was that because of the craft and trade's class, the commanding class in fortress, the status of the military "comunitet", the public utilities and cultural and educational role for its wider rural surroundings.
+Therefore, it was proclaimed town formally by the Manifest of the king Franjo Josip II on 8th June 1871. with name "Brod na Savi" (Brod on Sava) which it would carry till the 1934. when it became Slavonski Brod.

 More rapid and radical changes in topographical development and architectural sight of Brod, came after the abolition of Vojna krajna with which disappeared different restrictions and the development of capitalistic economy became quicker.